 The references to seven days are the following::

-God sent rain seven days after Noah and his family and the animals entered the ark.
+- Seven days after Noah and his family and the animals entered the ark, God sent rain.

 There are also references to seven years:

-Although evidence exists that the seventh day was special before the time of Moses, there is no indication what man did on that day.
+Although evidence exists for a seven-day cycle, and therefore that the seventh day was special before the time of Moses, there is no indication what man did on that day.
 In particular there is no evidence that man kept it as a day of physical rest, as the Jews were instructed to do.

 Jacob – Jacob worked seven years for Rachael, but Rachael’s father Laban tricked him, and gave him Rachael’s older sister Leah as wife.
 When Jacob confronted Laban, Laban said “Complete the week of this one” (Leah).
 Laban then suggested that Jacob work another seven years for Rachael, which he did (Gen. 29:20-30).

 Joseph – Joseph had a vision of seven good cows and seven ugly cows.
 Both the seven good cows and the seven ugly cows represented seven years (Gen. 41:26-30).
 Joseph also observed seven days of mourning for his father (Gen. 50:10).

 Seven days in Genesis – A search for the phrase “seven days” in Genesis will show seven occurrences.
 Similar searches for four, five, six, eight or nine days will show not a single occurrence.
 This also implies the existence of a seven day cycle before the time of Moses.